What lessons can we learn from "The Lord's Prayer"?

 He assures us that God is good to those who wait (meaning trust or hope) upon Him and that our prayers will be answered.

-In all of this, there is no hint of a secret, heavenly language.
-Surely, if there was a better way to pray than the intelligent use of our native language, Jesus would have told us.
+In all this, there is no hint of a secret, heavenly language.
+Surely, if there were a better way to pray than the intelligent use of our native language, Jesus would have told us.

 One of the most delightful books on prayer I've ever seen is based on the premise that God wants us to pray with words and phrases that truly reflect us.
 It is titled Missionary stories from Italy ]